LePhil/ExcaliburPlayground/readme.md

 * maybe it would be easier to remove a scene completely and re-create it instead of resetting and keeping track of everything?
 * unify tools and items?
 Should be possible to have a Tool from an ItemSource (e.g. crate)
 * Passed/Failed on LevelEnd (indication + maybe only be able to continue if passed?)
-* Create remaining sprite for the dude
+* Telescope sprite too small

 # Bugs